royemosby/no-stories/src/concepts/pizza-dough-weights.md

 ---
 title: thin crust pizza dough weights
-description: Weight in grams for the dough as stretched out for a NY style pizza per square inch comes to about 2.25g/sq. in.
+description: Weight of dough for different sizes of NY style pizza.
 sourceTitle: Unknown
 sourceLicense:
   license: unknown- contact me if you know the original source.